mmbman/Katagiri/1987-03-27-Platform-Sutra-Talk-3.md

 So the other shore is not *far* from us.
 The other shore is here in this shore.
 Because it is a practice.
 So when you practice, right in the middle of practice, there is the other shore.

-> Therefore it is called ‘Paramita’.
+> Therefore it is called ‘Pāramitā’.

 *Param* in Sanskrit means “gone beyond.” *Ita* means “she who has gone.”
-That is the meaning of *ita*, so *paramita* is “gone beyond the person who has gone.”
+That is the meaning of *ita*, so *pāramitā* is “gone beyond the person who has gone.”
 In other words, gone beyond something which you have gone.

 So if you arrived, you cannot stay there, you have to go beyond.

-That’s why *prajñā paramita* means wisdom *beyond* [the] wisdom which you have arrived.
+That’s why *prajñā pāramitā* means wisdom *beyond* [the] wisdom which you have arrived.
 Because you already [have] wisdom, so you have already arrived there.
 But you have to go beyond.

 It means, if you stay with wisdom which you have gone, I think [a] question comes up, like Cory said: what’s going on if we cut off the wisdom?
 But real wisdom must be something alive in our everyday life.
 So, wisdom *beyond* wisdom.
 That is real wisdom.

 #### 34:02

-Okay, next, page 97... this is also talking about the meaning of *paramita*.
-This (previous) paragraph [talks about] the meaning of paramita in terms of *emptiness of mark*, and in the next paragraph on page 97, paramita is [talked about] in terms of *emptiness of dharma*:
+Okay, next, page 97... this is also talking about the meaning of *pāramitā*.
+This (previous) paragraph [talks about] the meaning of pāramitā in terms of *emptiness of mark*, and in the next paragraph on page 97, pāramitā is [talked about] in terms of *emptiness of dharma*:

 > “Good Knowing Advisors, deluded people recite with their mouths, but while they recite they live in falsehood and in error.
 When there is practice in every thought, that is the true nature.
 You should understand this dharma, which is the Prajñā dharma; and cultivate this conduct, which is the Prajñā conduct.
 Not to cultivate is to be a common person, but in a single thought of cultivation, you are equal to the Buddhas.”

-From this point, this paramita is mentioned in terms of *emptiness of dharma*, because everything exists in the emptiness, so you have to always go beyond something which you have understood, which you have been.
+From this point, this pāramitā is mentioned in terms of *emptiness of dharma*, because everything exists in the emptiness, so you have to always go beyond something which you have understood, which you have been.
 You have to go beyond.
 Always you have to move, [that] means constantly you should maintain actualization [or] flow, the flow of activities.

 So that’s why here it says, “In a single thought of cultivation, there is wondrous passage to make your life buddha.”
 Buddha, or wise: the wise person.
 It’s not a concept.